 - Rules for short-term rentals (like Airbnb) change often, which can impact your rental plans or income expectations.

-Real Estate Taxes in Greece
+Buying Property in Greece: Real Estate Taxes

 Property Acquisition Taxes